jeffgreco13/filament-breezy/README.md

 ### Routing

-*IMPORTANT NOTE*
+*COMPATIBILITY WARNING*
-Breezy uses the default Laravel Auth routes, such as `password.request` and `password.reset` in order to deliver a seamless experience with Laravel Auth.
-If you are using Jetstream, Breeze, or another plugin that uses the default auth routes then you may experience unexpected behaviour.
+Breezy uses the default Laravel Auth routes, `register`, `login`, `password.request`, `password.reset`, `verification.verify` and `verifciation.notice` in order to deliver a seamless experience with Laravel Auth.
+If you are using Jetstream, Breeze, or another plugin that uses the default auth routes then you will get an error that the routes are already registered.

+You can use the `"route_group_prefix"=>'',` option in the Filament Breezy config file to set a name prefix for all of Breezy's routes.
+Ex. `"route_group_prefix"=>'breezy.',`

+However, since Breezy uses Laravel Auth to generate password reset and email verfication emails you will need to customize these emails to use the appropriate routes.
+For example, a user resetting their password from Filament Breezy will receive an email directing them to the `password.reset` route because Laravel Auth generates the URL in this email automatically.

+Please see instructions for [Password Reset Customization](https://laravel.com/docs/9.x/passwords#password-customization) and [Email Verification Customization](https://laravel.com/docs/9.x/verification#customization) for instructions on how to customize these URLs to suit your needs.

 ### Customizing Password Rules